 When claiming back the VAT, HMRC stipulate that you can claim only from the petrol element of this allowance.
 The tricky part comes in working out what the petrol element is!

 HMRC do provide advisory fuel rates for this purpose.
-For a list of these rates please see the HMRC website, As an example, at the time of writing this blog, the advisory fuel rate for a petrol vehicle (engine size 1401cc to 2000cc) is 14p.
+You can see a list of HMRC fuel rates, As an example, at the time of writing this blog, the advisory fuel rate for a petrol vehicle (engine size 1401cc to 2000cc) is 14p.
 VAT can be reclaimed on this 14p at the standard rate (which is currently 20%).

 The only caveat that HMRC have, is that you must keep enough of your fuel receipts to cover the amount of your VAT claim.